$2$-adic integral models of some Shimura varieties with parahoric level structure: -divisible groups and Lau's classification

 \subsubsection{Lau's classification}

-One of the main theorems in \cite{lau2014relations} is \begin{thm} Let $R$ be an admissible topological ring with a countable base of topology.
-In particular, $R$ can be any complete local ring with perfect residue field of characteristic $p$.
-Then we have \begin{enumerate} \item there is an anti-equivalence of exact categories which is compatible with base change in $R$. \item there is a natural isomorphism for any $p$-divisible group $\sG$ over $R$, where $\BD(\sG)$ denotes the contravariant \Dieudonne crystal of $\sG$. \end{enumerate} \end{thm} \begin{remark} When $p>2$, this recovers the anti-equivalence used in \cite[3.1.7]{kisin2018integral} by sending $p$-divisible groups $\sG$ over $R$ to $\BD(\sG)(\BW(R))$.
+One of the main results in \cite{lau2014relations} is the following. \begin{thm} Let $R$ be a complete local ring with perfect residue field of characteristic $p$. \begin{enumerate} \item There is an anti-equivalence of exact categories which is compatible with base change in $R$. \item For any $p$-divisible group $\sG$ over $R$, there is a natural isomorphism where $\BD(\sG)$ denotes the contravariant \Dieudonne crystal of $\sG$. \item Let $\sG$ be a $p$-divisible group over $R$.
+Write $\Theta_R(\sG)=(M,M_1,F,F_1)$.
+The Hodge filtration of $\Theta_R(\sG)$ is defined as Then the isomorphism in (2) respects the Hodge filtrations on both sides. \end{enumerate} \end{thm} \begin{remark} For $p>2$, the functor $\Theta_R$ recovers the anti-equivalence used in \cite[3.1.7]{kisin2018integral} by sending a $p$-divisible group $\sG$ over $R$ to $\BD(\sG)(\BW(R))$.
 Note that when $p>2$, $\BW(R)\ra R$ has divided powers on $\BI_R$ by \cite[Lemma 1.16]{lau2014relations}.
-For $p=2$, $\Theta_R$ is not as explicit as in the case $p>2$, but see the case when $R=\CO_K$, the ring of $p$-adic integers in \S \ref{subsubsec-compBK}. \end{remark} \begin{proof} (1) For any $p$-divisible group $\sG$ over $R$, set where $\sG^*$ denotes the Cartier dual of $\sG$ and $\Phi_R$ denotes the equivalence in \cite[Corollary 5.4]{lau2014relations}.
-Then we see $\Theta_R$ is an anti-equivalence of exact categories.
+For $p=2$, $\Theta_R$ is not as explicit as in the case $p>2$, but see the case when $R$ is a ring of $p$-adic integers in \S \ref{subsubsec-compBK}. \end{remark} \begin{proof} (1) For any $p$-divisible group $\sG$ over $R$, set where $\sG^*$ denotes the Cartier dual of $\sG$ and $\Phi_R$ denotes the equivalence in \cite[Corollary 5.4]{lau2014relations}.
+Then we see that $\Theta_R$ is an anti-equivalence of exact categories.
 It commutes with base change in $R$ by \cite[Theorem 3.9, 4.9]{lau2014relations}.